gustavodalves/bank-eda/readme.md

 ## Synchronous Banking System

 This project is designed to simulate a synchronous banking system.
-It demonstrates how various components work together to handle banking operations in a synchronized manner.
+It demonstrates how various components work together to handle banking operations in a asynchronized manner.
 Operations like crediting and debiting accounts, as well as calculating balances, are processed sequentially, mirroring the real-world behavior of a banking system.
 This project is an example of an Event Driven Architecture that utilizes the Mediator and Observer patterns.
 These are the core concepts:

 ## Mediator Pattern